 WP 3 Microplastics of textile origin – A holistic approach: optimised processes and materials, material flows and environmental behaviour.

 Hilke Anna Patzwall, VAUDE Sport GmbH & CO.
 KG, VAUDE Straße 2, 88069 Tettnang, e-mail: email@example.com

-The outdoor clothing specialist VAUDE will provide materials and finished products for status quo analysis and assist in the selection of other test materials and products.
-Niederrhein University of Applied Sciences will develop new materials and construction methods to be tested in coordination with the partners.
-After passing the performance test, the materials will then be assembled into prototypes.
-The knowledge gained during the manufacturing process will in turn be reflected into the research network - here the question is about i.a. the processability of the materials using conventional sewing machines, among other things.
+The outdoor clothing specialist VAUDE provided materials and finished products for status quo analysis and assist in the selection of other test materials and products.
+Niederrhein University of Applied Sciences developed new materials and construction methods to be tested in coordination with the partners.
+After passing the performance test, the materials were then assembled into prototypes.
+The knowledge gained during the manufacturing process was in turn reflected into the research network - here the question was about i.a. the processability of the materials using conventional sewing machines, among other things.

 WP 4 Polyester fibres: Reduction of microparticle release and material flow analysis in the environment

 Prof. Dr. Stefan Stolte, Technical University of Dresden, Institute of Water Chemistry, Chair of Hydrochemistry and Water Technology, 01062 Dresden, e-mail: firstname.lastname@example.org